miaulez/miaulez.github.io/_posts/2022-01-03-thm-0day-writeup.md

 ![](/assets/images/thm/0day/14.png)

-However, having done our enumeration thoroughly and having nikto run in the background while checking the directories and all that stuff, nikto will actually tell us that there is a shellshock vulnerability on the website, let’s take a look
+However, having done our enumeration thoroughly and having nikto run in the background while checking the directories and all that stuff, nikto would've had actually tell us that there is a shellshock vulnerability on the website, let’s take a look

 ![](/assets/images/thm/0day/15.png)